Adolis García Player Props: Rangers vs. Dodgers

 Adolis García At The Plate

-- Garcia has 96 hits, which leads Texas hitters this season, while batting .259 with 45 extra-base hits.
+- Garcia leads Texas in total hits (97) this season while batting .261 with 46 extra-base hits.

-- Among the qualifying hitters in MLB play, his batting average ranks 71st, his on-base percentage ranks 77th, and he is 15th in the league in slugging.
+- Among qualifying hitters, he ranks 64th in batting average, while his on-base percentage ranks 63rd and he is 15th in slugging.

-- Garcia has an RBI in 44 of 96 games this year, with multiple RBI in 21 of them.
-He has also driven in three or more of his team's runs in seven contests.
+- Garcia has picked up an RBI in 45.4% of his games this season, with more than one RBI in 21.6% of his games.
+He has also produced three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.